Business Registration Hong Kong

 Any person who fails to apply for business registration commits an offence and is liable to fine and/or imprisonment.
 Any person who applies for business registration more than 12 months after commencement of business has to pay BR fee and levy for current year plus any fee and levy for back years.

-Sleek can assist with BR and branch business registration application, and notify the business registration office of any change of particulars in the BR certificate.
-Connect with us for any query regarding this article or if you’d like us to help you with your Hong Kong business registration / company incorporation.
+Sleek can assist with BR and branch business registration application, and notify the business registration office of any change of particulars in the BR certificate in both Hong Kong.
+Connect with us for any query regarding this article or if you’d like us to help you with your Hong Kong business registration.